ececli/Exposure-Notification-on-RPi/README.md

 * Fully implemented the [Apple-Google Protocol on Privacy-Preserving Contact Tracing](https://www.apple.com/covid19/contacttracing/) on the Raspberry Pi based system.

-  * Each device can do both advertising (broadcasting) and scanning (observing), and can record other devices using the same Contact Tracing Service.
+  * Each device can do both advertising (broadcasting) and scanning (observing), and can record other devices using the same Exposure Notification Service.
 It is compatible with other types of devices such as iPhones and Android phones.

-  * Each device uses random and non-resolvable MAC addresses, random IDs (called Rolling Proximity Identifiers) and encrypted Data change every 15 minutes to protect privacy
+  * Each device uses random and non-resolvable MAC addresses, random IDs (called Rolling Proximity Identifiers) and encrypted data that change every 15 minutes to protect privacy.

   * Each device records all data locally and auto-deletes any data more than 14 days old.